Derrick-F/BayDay/README.md

 $ rails s $ yarn start

-More features to come as well!
+More features to come as well in future updates...